knative/client/docs/cmd/kn_migrate.md

 ```
       --delete                          Delete all Knative resources after kn-migration from source cluster
       --destination-kubeconfig string   The kubeconfig of the destination Knative resources (default is KUBECONFIG2 from ENV property)
-      --destination-namespace string    The namespace of the destination Knative resources (default "default")
+      --destination-namespace string    The namespace of the destination Knative resources
       --force                           Migrate service forcefully, replaces existing service if any.
   -h, --help                            help for migrate
+      --source-kubeconfig string        The kubeconfig of the source Knative resources (default is KUBECONFIG2 from ENV property)
-  -n, --namespace string                The namespace of the source Knative resources (default "default")
+      --source-namespace string         The namespace of the source Knative resources
 ```

 ### Options inherited from parent commands